English and French Conversation Groups

 The Library is pleased to offer English and French conversation groups for Library members.
 These conversation groups are a way for English and French language learners with an intermediate (B1) or higher level to improve their speaking skills.
-We invite you to engage in stimulating conversation on a variety of topics and themes moderated by a Library volunteer in an informal and friendly environment.
+We invite you to engage in stimulating conversation on a variety of topics and themes moderated by a Library volunteer.

 The guiding principles of the conversation circles are as follows: